Reel 17425 - Page 2722

 Rec'd: April 21, 1945

 M. JEAN PAUL-BONCOUR, on his way to Bucharest from Paris, provided with the necessary military permit from the Soviet authorities, was told as he was leaving Istamboul that the Soviet authorities in Bucharest would not allow either himself or his staff to enter Roumania.
 He put off his departure in order to avoid an "incident" in Bucharest.
-He would like BOLOTOV to be informed.
-BOGOWOLOV assured him in Paris that he would be given every facility to reach his destination and he assumed when the military permit was delivered in Istamboul that there would be no trouble.
+He would like MOLOTOV to be informed.
+BOGOMOLOV assured him in Paris that he would be given every facility to reach his destination and he assumed when the military permit was delivered in Istamboul that there would be no trouble.
+Signed LAGARDE.

 From: Beyoglu